Linda McCartney: Paul McCartney (1969–1998)

 On May 15, 1967, while on a photo assignment in London, Eastman met Paul McCartney at the Bag O'Nails club, where Georgie Fame was performing.
 They met again four days later at the launch party for Sgt.
 Pepper's Lonely Hearts Club Band at Brian Epstein's house.
 When her assignment was completed, she flew back to New York City.

 They got together again the following May in New York, while McCartney and John Lennon were there to inaugurate Apple Records.
 A few months after he returned to London, McCartney invited Eastman to spend some time with him there.
 When she arrived, they went to his home, where they spent the evening.
 "He must have been really happy that night," said one of the fans who often loitered outside his home.
-"He sat on the windowsill with his acoustic guitar and sang 'Blackbird' to us" from his upstairs room."
+"He sat on the windowsill with his acoustic guitar and sang 'Blackbird' to us from his upstairs room."

 McCartney was attracted to Eastman for a number of reasons, which he explained later: "I liked her as a woman; she was good-looking with a good figure, so physically I was attracted to her."
 McCartney also liked her sense of independence:

-"Her mental attitude was quite rebellious ... [growing up] she was the kind of kid who would hang out in the kitchen with the black maids" to learn cooking.
-She disliked socializing.
-They both liked natural surroundings, he said, and they shared a love of nature, which became one of their most important emotional links.
-He knew that because of her "very free spirit," she was considered a rebel and a black sheep by her family for avoiding excelling in education, unlike her father and brother.
-"She was an artist," Paul said, "and was not cut out to be an academic."

 Linda's daughter, Heather, created another strong bond between them, since he had always liked and wanted children of his own.
 When McCartney first met Heather, who was nearly six, he insisted that she and Linda move to London to live with him.
 After they did, he devoted time to Heather, playing with her, reading her stories, and drawing cartoons with her.
 He sang her to sleep at bedtime.